-Single Sign-On does have its own benefits and hence is adopted by several enterprise level businesses.
-SSO is commonly used when you have several different internal applications which need to be accessed by a single user.
+Single Sign-On does have its own benefits and hence is adopted by several enterprise-level businesses.
+SSO is commonly used when you have several different internal applications that need to be accessed by a single user.

-This is one of the reasons it is so popular in the enterprise level business, where a single user can have access to multiple internal applications.
+This is one of the reasons it is so popular in the enterprise-level business, where a single user can have access to multiple internal applications.
 These applications traditionally only worked over a VPN or a Local Area Network, but with the popularity of its usefulness, it has been expanded over the Internet.
-In such large organizations, SSO helps in improving the productivity and minimizing the maintenance of authentication for different applications.
+In such large organizations, SSO helps improve productivity and minimize the maintenance of authentication for different applications.
 Apart from this, SSO can also be implemented over the Web.